 All that was and is, alive with heightened intensity

 English majors at Franciscan University take a front row seat in the great conversations of the ages.
 You will immerse yourself in poetry, plays, memoirs, essays, short stories, novels, all springing from the fertile minds of history’s great communicators.
 Telling the stories of cultures long lost or the ones in which the reader is most interested.

 Students of literature are students of humanity, observed through a passionate study of a uniquely human characteristic, intelligible, dynamic language.
 Observe the story of humanity, expressed in words, turns of phrase and rhythm, across barriers of culture, language, time, and distance.

-English majors may choose among four concentrations at Franciscan: British and American Literature, Western and World Literature, Drama, or Writing.
+English majors may choose among three concentrations at Franciscan: British and American Literature, Western and World Literature, or Writing.

 In British and American Literature you will be exposed to a broad range of styles, ideas, and authors, with authors ranging from the medieval world to the most current trends in English-language literature.
 Our students enrolled in this Literature Bachelor’s Degree Program usually take courses in classical mythology, Shakespearean works and more.

 The Western and World Literature concentration looks at the British and American traditions, but moves beyond them to explore the traditions outside the English-speaking world.
 Students will be exposed to subjects such as Russian literature as well as modern world literature.

 Students in the Writing concentration experience and develop the writing process through the reading of great literary models, through collaboration with real audiences, and through editing and incorporating writing techniques and strategies into their own styles.
 Students learn to appreciate not only content but also style.
 A variety of written discourses is presented for students to emulate and to analyze as they experience their own voice through writing.
 Within this concentration, students will engage in composition and creative writing courses, all while coming to understand their need as writers to present truth and beauty with concision and clarity.